 Midwest Custom Aquarium is proud to have acquired the experience over the years to be able to offer custom aquariums in almost any shape.
 We are well known for these capabilities and are the go-to source for many custom aquarium installers and private individuals throughout the country.
 We are very good at it but haven’t allowed that to inflate our ego’s and prices along with it.
-Any odd shape will require a drawing sent to us to quote it.
+Most odd shapes will require a drawing sent to us to quote it.
 Below are examples of just a small portion of the custom shapes we have built.

 This is a large corner tank that is a variation of an L, but built to fit around an obstacle in the corner and a beveled front panel.
 Two mitered angles and three 45 degree corner overflows built in.
 Variety of custom cutouts on top.